 What college was I going to?

-Was I going to get married after college, or quit college to get married?
+Was I going to get married after college, or quit college if I found the right guy?

 When were we going to start a family?